Huegoxaga/notes/cloud-services/aws.md

 #### Coding in Node.js

 - `index.js` is the entry point.
   - It consists of one handler for each Intent.
     - Each handler has a `canhandle()` method that determine which intented is requested.
       - `canhandle()` method will return true if the correspoding intent is requested.
     - The `handle()` method will process the request.
       - It can also return another intent and it is called intent chaining.
-      - It can call another handler to make code effecient.
+      - It can call another handler to make code efficient.
   - The `handlerInput` is an object that contains info about the user request.
   - It has two types of Interceptors.
     - Request interceptors will run right before the all handlers process the requests.